mueeze/Group14/README.md

 2. Deep Learning Model Loss = 0.419, Accuracy = 0.834
 3. Imbalanced Classification Report produces precision = 0.79 and index balanced accuracy = 0.35.
 Note, this had balanced_accuracy_score of 0.595
 4. Random Forest Classifier: roc_auc_score = 0.618

-The best results with be obtain by using SVM
+The best results was obtain by using SVM